Quad9DNS/documentation/docs/en/Setup_Guides/iOS/iOS_14_and_later_(Encrypted).md

     [:fontawesome-solid-calendar-days: Add Calendar Event (.ics) :fontawesome-solid-download:](){ .md-button .md-button--primary }

 ## Download Profile
-Download one of the profiles here directly using :fontawesome-brand-safari: Safari on your iOS device.
+Download one of the profiles here directly using :fontawesome-brands-safari: Safari on your iOS device.
 This will not work if downloaded with a different browser.

 * 9.9.9.9 (DNSSEC, Threat-Blocking)
     * [:fontawesome-solid-star:{ .heart } Recommended: HTTPS (.9) :fontawesome-solid-download:](https://docs.quad9.net/assets/mobileconfig/Quad9_Secured_DNS_over_HTTPS_20250129.mobileconfig){ .md-button .md-button--primary }